airflow-helm/charts/charts/airflow/UPGRADE.md

 ## `v7.15.X` → `v8.0.0`

+WARNING: this is a major upgrade, so expect a few issues at first, please raise issues for them as you find them.
+- you also might want to consider starting your values.yaml file again.

 WARNING: the default version of airflow + Python has been upgraded to:
 - airflow: 2.0.1
 - python: 3.8